rspamd/rspamd.com/_posts/2019-05-16-rspamd-performance.md

 </div>
 </pre>

 As you can see, full GC iter takes quite a significant time.
 However, it still keeps Lua memory usage sane.
+The ideas behind this GC mode have been taken from the generational GC idea in [LuaJIT Wiki](http://wiki.luajit.org/New-Garbage-Collector#gc-algorithms_generational-gc).

 ## Resulting graphs